-By Old Soundman • September 23, 2016 Greetings, Old Soundman, from the Great North Woods— And greetings to you from my secret location!
+By Old Soundman • November 21, 2018 Greetings, Old Soundman, from the Great North Woods— And greetings to you from my secret location!
 I’m not all that old, only been riding the faders for a few years now.
 Ride ‘em, soundman!
 Yee-ha!!
 Hey, did you ever hear of the X Bar X Boys?
 The calluses are just about right on my fingers and in my ears.
 What a bizarre viewpoint.
 I don’t really like to think about calluses.
 But whatever floats your boat!
 I was one of those “dumb youngsters” who thought a fancy school was the way to go.
 Luckily, I didn’t pay my tuition right away and spent it on some crappy gear after dropping out (don’t tell the government).
 They’ll have to torture me with old Bing Crosby records before I talk!
 My first gig was with a 10-piece funk band with horns, lots of fun.
 But I made it and they kept hiring me.
 You probably worked cheap.
 Anyway, after a few years of fumbling through gigs and paying the first of my dues, I have two questions that haven’t been answered.
 First: What’s the best microphone to use on a sewing machine?
 You’ve stepped across the line.
 I’ve told you people countless times: funny stuff—me; audio and philosophical questions—you.
 But to answer your question, use a condenser mic, and crouch there all night, holding it up to the sewing machine.
 Don’t use a mic stand like the cheaters do.
 Second: When will I see the worst band ever?
 Thanks, Matt Tomorrow night.
 If you survive that, you’ve only got 20-some years to go in order to catch up with my main man here… Hello Old Soundman— Like you, I’ve been at this for a long time, over 30 years.
 Believe it or not, you’ve got me beat, brother!
 Remember when bands didn’t use monitors?
 I’ve heard tell of those days!
 I appreciate and respect your words of wisdom, biting whit and especially your ability to keep doing show after show.
 But you have the same ability…Just like Willie Nelson and Blue Oyster Cult!
 I’ve toured the world with large and small acts, and even became a dreaded FOH/tour manager to get out of banging gear.
 Isn’t that the worst?
 Every whining musician on your case all of the time.
 Forgetful bandleaders.
 Insane agents.
 Demented wives and girlfriends.
 Checking everybody in/out of hotels.
 Waiting at airports.
 Selling merchandise.
 Ah, the devil was working overtime when he came up with the position of tour manager!
 After 20 years on the road.
 I went back to school to get my degree in order to land a “suit ‘n’ tie” gig that paid off with stock options.
 I got the degree, but never the gig.
 How come?
 Didn’t you ever apply at a Fortune 500 company?
 How about Wal-Mart?
 Toys-R-Us?
 Chili’s?
 National Public Radio?
 Chico’s Bail Bonds?
 Is it just possible that I’ve done rock ‘n’ roll too long and there’s no hope of ever becoming a member of the establishment?
 Signed, JWL It sounds like it to me.
 But the good news is that you’ve got plenty of company!
 When you come to my club, the drinks are on me, pal of mine.
 We’ll solve all the world’s problems.
 And watch the sun come up!
 Luv, The Old Soundman There’s simply no denying the love from The Old Soundman.
 Read more from him here.
 About Old Soundman Old Soundman Veteran Pro Audio Engineer Old Sound Man is a recurring column that is hilarious and informative at the same time.
 He answers your questions which provides him with both the chance to pontificate and provide useful information.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Business Engineer Humor · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Business Concerts Engineer engineers Humor Management Old Soundman OSM Tours · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!